-Boys, 15, guilty of school shooting plot
+Boys, 15, guilty of 'Columbine' plot

 Two teenage boys have been found guilty of plotting a Columbine-style shooting at a school in North Yorkshire.

-The two boys, both 15, planned to shoot and kill pupils and teachers at their school in Northallerton.
+The two boys, both 15, planned to shoot and kill pupils and teachers at the school in Northallerton.

-A jury at Leeds Crown Court heard they had become "fascinated" with Eric Harris and Dylan Klebold, who killed 13 people and themselves at Columbine High School in Colorado in 1999.
+A jury heard they were motivated by their "hero worship" of Eric Harris and Dylan Klebold, who killed 13 people and themselves at Columbine High School in Colorado in 1999.

 The boys, who were 14 at the time, were found guilty of conspiracy to murder.